 Though he was passionate about storytelling through art, a more practical sensibility overtook him for a time.

 In 1987, he entered the University of Oklahoma in Norman to study for a degree in architecture.
 During a fortuitous trip to Santa Fe, he met other Native American artists and, for the first time, realized that he could make a living doing what he loved.

 While he was attending school, Burgess began working at a casino to pay his bills.
 Like everything he throws himself into, he was good at what he did.
-Following one promotion after another, he became general manager.
-Had he been fully seduced by his salary and role, the world may never have known his more creative side.
+Following one promotion after another, he became a general manager.
+Speaking with his guests on a regular basis, he had learned that many of them had tried their hands at online casinos, like Joker123, before coming here.
+When he asked them why, they said that it was because they wanted to increase their chances of winning big money whilst at the land casino, as it allowed them to brush up on their skills first.
+He thought it was a good idea, and knew that he would do something similar if he were to visit a casino himself.
+Even though he enjoyed it at the time, had he been fully seduced by his salary and role, the world may never have known his more creative side.

-“I literally woke up one day and realized that the casino was not something I wanted to do for the next 20 years,” Burgess says.
+“I literally woke up one day and realized that the casino was not something I wanted to do for the next 20 years.
+Whilst I enjoy playing casino games at this website it doesn’t mean I want to spend my life working at one.”
+Burgess says.
 “I knew I had to figure out how I was going to get back to doing art again.
 That day, I walked away from the casino and never looked back.
 It was like a light bulb came on.”

 Ahead with the Past